 Tour of Pakistan including Skardu Valley

 Join Odyssey Traveller as we travel to Pakistan, exploring the long history and colourful culture of this amazing country.
+A small group tour of up to 16 travellers exploring off the beaten path.
+A tour for mature and senior travellers, travelling as a couple or as a solo traveller.
 This 22-day tour begins much like our 16-day tour of Pakistan, with a six-day extension that allows us to further explore the northern parts of the country.
 The focus of the final six days of the tour is the region of Gilgit-Baltistan, located near the Pakistani border with China.
 The region's central valley, Skardu Valley, shares similarities in culture, lifestyle, and architecture with Tibet.
 Three mountain ranges meet in this region--the Karakoram, the Himalaya, and the Hindu Kush--and promises majestic views to the adventurous senior or mature-aged traveller.

 We begin in Karachi, Pakistan's largest city, and end in its vibrant capital, Islamabad.
 Our small group tour travels from the south, on the coast of the Arabian sea, and weaves north to the scenic Skardu Valley, a popular gateway to the mountain ranges and utopia for hikers, trekkers, and travellers.
 Along the way, we visit ancient ruins, medieval capitals, and Pakistan's pre-Muslim temples in Thatta, Hyderabad, Larkana, Lahore, and Peshawar.